telerik/kendo-ui-core/docs-aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-cart-menu-widget.md

 Then, Kendo UI takes the options parameter and uses it to extend the widget's defined options.

-The example below demonstrates what the `this.options` will be when that method call returns.
+The following example demonstrates what the `this.options` will be when that method call returns.

 ###### Example